craftingcity/The-Known-World/Prenotes Mar 27.md

 Conferring with your connections in [[Yahlin]], you gathered information on both your personal and world-stage desires - but before you could form a plan to act on this new information, Cucu was made aware that her dear cousin Romeo had disappeared - and had not been seen in weeks longer than he said he would be gone.

+The party agreed to help Cucu and her cousin, and now look to the mysterious dangers of [[The Old|Minyostalma]].

 ### What does the World Know?

 ### What happened?